Blindingtoast/oec-2025/README.md

 ## Accessibility

-The simple interface and lack of pop-ups or other distracting elements lets users focus on what's important and directs their eyes to the most important information first
+The simple interface and few uses of pop-ups or other distracting elements lets users focus on what's important and directs their eyes to the most important information first

 ## Getting Started